nickredmark/ooth/docs/index.md

       secondaryAuthMode: 'session', // for cookie-based session
       loginPath: '/login', // Optional, use only if primaryAuthMode is 'jwt'
-      logoutPath: '/logout', // Optional, use only if primaryAuthMode is 'jwt' })
+      logoutPath: '/logout', // Optional, use only if primaryAuthMode is 'jwt' },
+    ws: true // Optional, subscribes to user changes with websocket, you need `ooth-ws` on client for this })

 const user = await ooth.start()